 In order to even be eligible to bid on certain construction projects – especially government contracts – construction companies will be required to provide proof of builder’s liability insurance coverage to protect against injuries and accidents on the job, not only to cover individuals who may get hurt, but to cover property damages as well.
 Both the primary contractors and all subcontractors will likely need to show adequate coverage in order to qualify for the project.

-But even the most comprehensive builder’s liability insurance policies will not likely cover incidences of air, water or ground pollution such as sewage and wastewater leakage, pesticide pollution or chemical solvent spills.
-Because of this, additional insurance policies to cover pollution risks may also be required by contractors and subcontractors.
+Even the most comprehensive builder’s liability insurance policies will not likely cover incidences of air, water or ground pollution such as sewage and wastewater leakage, pesticide pollution or chemical solvent spills.
+Because of this, additional pollution liability coverage may also be required by contractors and subcontractors.

 What Is Pollution Insurance?

-Contractor’s pollution insurance may be needed for large and small businesses within a variety of industries:
+Contractors pollution liability insurance may be needed for large and small businesses within a variety of professional industries:

 - Pool cleaners